Are Dental Implants Permanent?

 Dental implants have a remarkable success rate.
 While uncommon, some dental implants do unfortunately fail.
 What causes a dental implant to fail?

-• Long-term dental implant failure occurs after the implant has integrated with the bone and the jaw has healed, and the most common cause is called peri-implantitis.
+- Long-term dental implant failure occurs after the implant has integrated with the bone and the jaw has healed, and the most common cause is called peri-implantitis.
 It’s a chronic infection of the gum (and eventually the bone) with symptoms that include discomfort, infection and bleeding.
 Long-term failures also can be caused by prosthetic complications (a broken screw or loose abutment).

 Treatments for short-term failure often involve repairing the surgical site with a bone graft, waiting for the bone to heal and then replacing the dental implant.
 Treatments for peri-implantitis will vary depending on the cause and severity.
 An OMS may recommend more frequent cleanings, changes in your home hygiene routine, antibiotics, surgery or a combination of treatments.
-Prosthetic complications vary based on the type of restoration and, in certain cases, may be repaired.
+Prosthetic complications vary based on the type of complication and restoration and, in certain cases, may be repaired.

 Consult an OMS about Dental Implants

 Among adults ages 35 to 44, 69 percent have lost at least one permanent tooth, and 26 percent of adults ages 74 and older live without any permanent teeth.
 Both fixed bridges and traditional dentures may need to be replaced every seven to 15 years.
-Don’t settle for temporary solutions that require upkeep and maintenance.
+Don’t settle for temporary solutions when more permanent ones are available.
+Contact an oral and maxillofacial surgeon to learn more about dental implants.